-- Pedestrian & Vehicular access. - parking spaces and pedestrian access to buildings, Market Street and Plenty's Place via ginnels to the South and North respectively.
+- Pedestrian & Vehicular access. - Iron Yard provides access to 20 car parking spaces and pedestrian access to buildings, Market Street and Plenty's Place via ginnels to the South and North respectively.

 - Concluding the transition

 Southwards from converted

 workshops further North to larger

 scale converted utilitarian buildings.

 - The language of the Court resembles a former coaching yard, which ground floor openings for the storage of coaches, with (staff) living accommodation above.

 - The entrance to the East off Plenty's Place is by way of a modest Coach-Arch.